 2. Write down your daily goals

-Having weekly, monthly and yearly goals is something that most offices have; however, what about daily goals?
+Having weekly, monthly and yearly goals are something that most offices have; however, what about daily goals?
 First of all, it’s by far the best if you could post your daily goals on a massive whiteboard somewhere in the middle of the office, or at least in a spot that is visible from every single workstation.
 Due to the fact that boosting your sales, conversions or traffic aren’t goals that can be tracked on a daily level, you would have to find some other metric to measure.
 We’re usually talking about performance and project progress.

 3. Providing adequate equipment

 One more thing you should take into consideration is the impact that the equipment that you provide your team with may have on their productivity.
 Noise is an incredibly powerful distraction but fortunately, it can be mitigated with some advanced equipment.
-For instance, you can get quieter computers and printers for your office or even take it all one step further with silent peripherals like a high-end noise cancelling headset for some of your employees.
+For instance, you can get quieter computers and printers for your office or even take it all one step further with silent peripherals like a high-end noise-canceling headset for some of your employees.
 If the budget allows it, you might even want to consider getting every single person in the office one.
 At the very least, you could think in the direction of getting some silent keyboards for your staff, as well.

 4. Identify troublemakers

-There are some people who are loud, distracting and overall, cumbersome to work with.
+There are some people who are loud, distracting, and overall, cumbersome to work with.
 The problem is that these people may not be the ones who have a problem with productivity but their peers.
 In other words, they reduce the productivity of their colleagues while being able to deliver on all their tasks in time and in satisfactory quality.
 Also, these people are not always loud extroverts.
 In a lot of scenarios, we’re talking about emotional vampires.
-Identifying these people is just one of the challenges that you’ll face, seeing as how a lot of people in your employ won’t be comfortable pointing fingers.
+Identifying these people is just one of the challenges that you’ll face, seeing as how a lot of people in your employees won’t be comfortable pointing fingers.
 Sometimes, they won’t even be able to tell that it’s the person in question causing all this distress, seeing as how the aggression coming their way may not be direct but indirect and passive.

 5. Don’t ask your team to multitask